Optimizing Maps

 The spatial extent of a threading dislocation in a CL map.

 CL mapping is commonly employed to quantify the electrically active dislocations in gallium nitride (GaN).
-GaN is used as a base material for LEDs and high-power transistors but contains a high dislocation density that can reduce device efficiency and increase leakage current.
+GaN is a base material for LEDs and high-power transistors but contains a high dislocation density that can reduce device efficiency and increase leakage current.
 Many device manufacturers believe it is important to quantify the dislocation density since they act as non-radiative recombination centers.
-In the example shown above, the black spots correspond to the individual (1D) threading dislocations, which, given the sample geometry, are viewed end-on.
-CL measurements show the threading dislocations are ~50 nm in diameter; larger than the interaction volume (<20 nm) but smaller than the minority carrier diffusion length 100 – 150 nm.
+In the example above, the black spots correspond to the individual (1D) threading dislocations, which are viewed end-on, given the sample geometry.
+CL measurements show the threading dislocations are ~50 nm in diameter, larger than the interaction volume (<20 nm) but smaller than the minority carrier diffusion length of 100 – 150 nm.

 Emission of excess energy: Photon generated as sample relaxes to the ground state or photon escapes into vacuum space